GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

                 --runtime=nodejs8 --trigger-topic=start_dev_vms
         ```

-4. Create a second cloud function **stop-instances-fct** which will stop instances once it is triggered :
+4. Create another cloud function **stop-instances-fct**  which will stop instances once it is triggered :
-    - - Change directory to the folder conraining the source code of the function:
+    - Change directory to the folder conraining the source code of the function:

         ```
             cd stop-instances-fct/